Long-serving Saudi oil minister Ahmed Zaki Yamani dies at 90 - WTMJ

 When the U.S. under President Richard Nixon moved to support Israel, Arab producers in OPEC agreed to cut their supply by 5% a month.
 When Nixon continued his support, the decision gave birth to what would become known as the “oil weapon” — a total embargo on the U.S. and other countries.

 Prices in the U.S. would rise by 40%, leading to gasoline shortages and long lines at the pump.
-Oil prices globally would quadruple, leading to the wealth now seen across the Gulf Arab states today.
+Oil prices globally would quadruple, leading to the wealth now seen across the Gulf Arab states today as the West’s economy suffered.

+Speaking to Danish television at the time, Yamani allowed himself to be blunter than usual.

+“I think what we have as an oil weapon is far more greater than what we did.
+What we did was nothing at all.
+I think we can cut down production to let us say 20%.
+Instead of 25% it will be 80%.
+You think that Europe or Japan or the United States can survive with this?” he asked his interviewer.

+Yamani added: “Your whole economy will collapse all of a sudden.
+If the Americans are thinking of a military action, this is also another possibility, but then — this is a suicide.”

-In 1975, Yamani found himself twice at major moments in history.
+In 1975, Yamani twice found himself a part of major historical events.
 He stood just outside the room when a nephew of King Faisal assassinated the monarch in March.

-In December, Yamani found himself among those taken hostage at OPEC headquarters in Vienna, an attack that killed three people and saw 11 OPEC ministers and dozens of others seized.
-The attack ended up seeing all the pro-Palestinian militants and those held hostage released.
+In December, Yamani was among those taken hostage at OPEC headquarters in Vienna, an attack that killed three people and saw 11 OPEC ministers and dozens of others seized.
+The attack ended up with all the pro-Palestinian militants and those held hostage released.

 Afterward, Yamani described Carlos, a Venezuelan whose real name is Ilich Ramírez Sánchez, as a “ruthless terrorist who operates with cold-blooded, surgical precision.”
 From that moment on, Yamani traveled with an entourage of bodyguards everywhere he went.